QubesOS/qubes-doc/TestBench.md

     HostName 192.168.123.45
 ```

-Then connect to your testbench and paste newly generated `id_ecdsa` to `.ssh/authorized_keys` on testbench so you can log in without entering password every time.
+Then connect to your testbench and paste newly generated `id_ecdsa.pub` to `.ssh/authorized_keys` on testbench so you can log in without entering password every time.

 ### Scripting